PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Dutchy," corrected Torvalds, "Let's go."

-Weeveston, with an uncharacteristic courage, sat his ground and stared at his Uncle.
+Weeveston, with an uncharacteristic courage, sat his ground.

 "Nephew, I am not glad to see you.
 You're debacle has torn me from pressing business in the West.
 I should think that it is enough that I am here to help you fix your problem and restore you to the function and station which your family has so graciously seen fit to appoint you.
 However, if you require a reminder of the warm embrace of family which is denied to you due to your own, obvious shortcomings, then I will tell you that your Aunt sends her best."